AuReMe/esmecata/article_data/README.md

 #### Manually selected taxa

-A folder containing an input file for esmecata containing 13 manually selected taxonomic affiliations from Gammaproteobacteria and Alveolata.
+A folder containing an input file for EsMeCaTa with 13 manually selected taxonomic affiliations from Gammaproteobacteria and Alveolata.

 #### MGnify validation